andremann/SKG-IF/docs/source/datasources.rst

     "submission_policy_url": "https://..."

-Preservation policy URL
+``preservation_policy_url``
 ----
-:Description: This policy provides a comprehensive framework for the long-term preservation of the research products.
+*String* (recommended): This policy provides a comprehensive framework for the long-term preservation of the research products.
 Principles aims and responsibilities must be clarified.
 An important aspect is the description of preservation concepts to ensure the technical and conceptual utility of the content.
-:Type: URL
-:Use: Recommended (0..1)

 .. code-block:: json
    :linenos: